Term of the Moment

 For Consumers - A Little Up - A Lot Down

-A Web page is requested with a very little amount of text going to the Web server, but the text and images coming back can comprise a thousand times as much data.
-Video is a more extreme example.
+A Web page is requested with a very little amount of text going to the Web server, but the text and images coming back can comprise ten thousand times as much data.
+Video is the extreme example.
 A small text request can retrieve gigabytes of video.
-In addition, residential customers are prevented from running a Web server if upload speeds are limited.
+In addition, by keeping upload speeds low, residential customers are prevented from running a high-traffic Web server.

 For Business - A Lot Up and Down

-Business customers operating a website may be sending out tons of data and need considerable upstream bandwidth, which is why commercial customers are charged more than residential users by the Internet provider (ISP).
+Business customers operating a website may send out a huge amount of data and need considerable upstream bandwidth.
+This is why commercial customers are charged more than residential users by the Internet provider (ISP).
 See download, bandwidth and ISP.

 Residential Service Speed Test